betancd/CIT370_Submisisons248W2/README.md

 To properly run this program, it should create a datbase for you if it doesn't find one.
 If for some reason it does not, create a mysql database named 'country_db'

+NPM START is all you should need to type in for both files to start the servers.

 To have it show any data of value, register a new user.
 Login as that user and then enter some countries, a visted or not visited value, and a date.
 It should then display in the login and also on the home page in the "Ports and Countries Visted" section.